nrobinson2000/neopo/docs/tutorials/install.md

 ## Mac

-On macOS, the univeral installer will work, but unlike on Linux the tab completion script will not be automatically installed.
+On macOS, the universal installer will work, but unlike on Linux, the tab completion script will not be automatically installed.
 [To install tab completion manually, follow these steps.](../full-docs#tab-completion)

 ## Windows

-On Windows the universal installer will not work, but neopo can be installed manually using Cygwin.
+On Windows, the universal installer will not work, but neopo can be installed manually using Cygwin.
 [Please follow the steps here.](../windows.md)

 ## Running from source